GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_base.md

 ~/spinnaker-for-gcp/scripts/manage/pull_config.sh
 ```

-### Update the console
+### Update this console

-**This is a required step if you've just pulled config from a different Spinnaker deployment.**
+**This is required if you've just pulled config from a different Spinnaker deployment.**

-This command will refresh the contents of the right-hand pane and will include details on how
+This command refreshes the contents of the right-hand pane, including details on how
 to connect to Spinnaker.

 ```bash